 For more information on visiting Mayo Clinic, choose your location below:

-Mayo Clinic physicians and scientists do extensive research to refine and improve treatment approaches to smoking cessation.
-In 2018 the clinic received a major grant from the National Cancer Institute to expand tobacco cessation treatment services for cancer patients.
+Mayo Clinic doctors and scientists do extensive research to refine and improve treatment approaches to smoking cessation.

 - The effects of e-cigarettes on the heart